Small Laundry Room Makeovers: 15 Real-Life Stackable Setups

 9. The No-Frills Fix: Stacked LG in a Bare Closet

 This is the honest version of the small stackable laundry room conversation.
-No custom cabinetry, no design budget, no renovation: just a narrow closet, a stacked LG unit, and a single open shelf on the left wall.
+No custom cabinetry, no design budget, no renovation.
+Just a narrow closet, a stacked LG unit, and a single open shelf on the left wall.

 What this room lacks in style it makes up for in spatial efficiency.
 The entire laundry function lives inside a closet footprint.
 Everything outside stays clear.
 For apartments and homes where a dedicated laundry room just doesn’t exist, a stacked unit in a closet is often the only viable option.